appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-upgrade.md

 After **all** individual clusters are on the new version:

-1. In the Console, go to **Your Organization → Hub Cluster → ACE**.
+1. In the Console, go to **Your Organization → Hub Cluster → KubeDB Platform**.
 2. Select the correct **Cluster set** (how you imported).
 For example, Generic DBaaS.
 3. Click **Update Cluster Set**.